Smart Home Guide

 Why Apartment Renters Need Smart Thermostats

-Traditional programmable thermostats are fine, but they rely on you actually programming them — and let's be honest, most of us set it once and forget it.
+Traditional programmable thermostats are fine, but they rely on you actually programming them.
+Let's be honest — most of us set it once and forget it.
 Smart thermostats learn your schedule, adjust automatically, and let you control everything from your phone.
-That means no more heating an empty apartment all day while you're at work.
+No more heating an empty apartment all day while you're at work.

 For renters specifically, smart thermostats offer a few key advantages: